-As is true of other major English chintz manufacturers, production and creativity was greatest from the 1920's through the 1950's with a brief drop in the years surrounding World War II.
+As is true of other major English chintz manufacturers, production and creativity were greatest from the 1920s through the 1950s with a brief drop in the years surrounding World War II.
 In 1966, the company was sold to Allied Potteries.

-Wileman Shelley collectors have at least three collector's clubs accessible online with a wealth of informaiton on history, shapes, patterns and backstamps.
+Wileman Shelley collectors have at least three collector's clubs accessible online with a wealth of information on history, shapes, patterns, and back stamps.

 Online Club Sites: